 Heath River Wildlife Center

-Our lodge lies within the Tambopata-Madidi reserve areas of Peru and Bolivia.
+Our two lodges lie within the Tambopata-Madidi reserve areas of Peru and Bolivia.
 Bolivia’s Madidi National Park totals 18,900 sq. km./7,297 sq. miles, while the adjacent reserves of Tambopata-Candamo and Bahuaja-Sonene across the border in Peru add up to more than 13,700 sq. km./5,290 sq. miles.
 Taken together, they form the second largest, and by far the most biologically diverse nature conservation area in all of South America.

-This is an active rainforest visit, with some trail walking and/or bicycling required to get the most from the experience.
-At the Heath River Wildlife Center we witness one of nature’s most spectacular displays -- a tumultuous gathering of brightly-colored macaws and parrots at the nearby Heath River macaw claylick.
+At the Heath River Wildlife Center we witness one of nature’s most spectacular displays - a tumultuous gathering of brightly-colored macaws and parrots at the nearby Heath River macaw claylick.